do87/kash/README.md

 # Kash

-Kash helps you to easly sh into a container running inside a kubernetes pod
+Kash enables you to quickly get into a container running in a kubernetes pod

 ## Installation